New to Facebook ads? Well, you are at the right place.

-In fact, they are built on the 4 key elements of making a Facebook Ad which are its image, text, call-to-action button and of course a spice of some good ol’ psychological marketing tricks in value proposition.
+In fact, they are built on the 4 key elements of making a Facebook Ad, which are its image, text, call-to-action button, and of course, a spice of some good ol’ psychological marketing tricks in the value proposition.

 - Text (words above the image)

 But before we proceed, it is important for you to factor in the placement of your Facebook Ad.
-Will it be on the right-hand column or is it going to be on the news feed?
+Will it be on the right-hand column, or is it going to be on the news feed?
 Also, who are your target audiences?
 Are they 30 to 40-year-old soccer moms or maybe general couch potatoes?
-Anyhow, you’ve to be aware of irrelevance because it is a downfall for any advertisement.
-Nevertheless, this can be prevented by crafting a detailed buyer persona and have your ads design cater towards them.
-First and foremost, a picture paints a thousand words.

-Visual images speak louder than words and this has often been the element which carries people off to their la la land.
-In any case, it is an essential element that allows Facebook users to visualize and construct mental images in their mind.
+Visual images speak louder than words, and this has often been the element that carries people off to their la-la land.
+In any case, it is an essential element that allows Facebook users to visualize and construct mental images in their minds.
 For example, take a look at Isaiah Mustafa down below,

 Besides that, image has become ever more vital with Facebook Q3 2015 Results showing that Facebook users have switched to mobile platforms.
-The report says that on September 2015, 893 million Facebook users have to access their Facebook accounts through their mobile devices.
-And the numbers keep increasing, with an expecting 27% increase annually.
+The report says that in September 2015, 893 million Facebook users accessed their Facebook accounts through their mobile devices.
+And the numbers keep increasing, with an expected 27% increase annually.

 But with the intense competition of most advertisements focused on images, as well as the competition of news feed ads with the Facebook user’s own feed of pictures of friends and family.
-The question lies in how can you create an image which is more eye-catching or more click-inviting?
+The question lies in how you can create an image that is more eye-catching or more click-inviting?

 1. The Ideal Image Size